Doctor of Education

-The Doctor of Education programme (Ed.D) at the Institute of Education is currently running with a cohort which started their taught modules in July 2016.
-The next cohort is currently being recruited with a view to their starting their studies in August 2018.
+The Doctor of Education programme (Ed.D) at the Institute of Education is currently running with a cohort which started their taught modules in July 2018.
+The next cohort to be recruited will be with a view to their starting their studies in August 2020.
 Further details and confirmation of dates will be added to the website as they become available.

 Please note that the Areas of Professional Focus on offer can differ between one intake and the next.

 Some Areas of Professional Focus have already reached capacity.
 Applicants for these areas will be placed on a waiting list and contacted in the event of a place becoming available.